tbaker67/ResiRuler/README.md

 ## 'The Align Tab'

 The "Align" tab allows for the alignment of any two genetically similar molecules.
-It performs alignment using [USalign's](https://www.nature.com/articles/s41592-022-01585-1) multimer alignment algorithm (MMalign)
+It performs alignment using [USalign's](https://www.nature.com/articles/s41592-022-01585-1) multimer alignment algorithm (MMalign).

 Start by uploading files